joshbruce/fourth-earth-raw/public/additions/content.md

 1. Scales will tend to be dynamic or static, favor the dynamic; dynamic is determined per interaction, while static is determined at the time of character or object creation.
 2. Scale should affect impact.

-Examples:
+3. Larger things are easier to hit than smaller things.

+Consider:

-Consider a car accident using a dynamic scale.
+A car accident using a dynamic scale.
 A motorcycle (scale 1) is hit by a truck (scale 5 times that of the motorcycle), which is hit by a semi-truck and trailer (scale 50 times that of the motorcycle); no one is injured.

 The motorcycle takes 5 damage from the truck, twice; once when the truck first hit and when the semi-truck hit the truck pushing it into the motorcycle again; the motorcycle is destroyed and the rider jumped to safety.